Swinden House: Steel industry 1946-2005

 In 1946 it was purchased by United Steel, and the house was renamed Swinden House in tribute to the first director of research, Dr. T. Swinden.
 After considerable refurbishment the house became occupied by research staff.

 Swinden House remained as a research centre for the next 60 years, changing ownership in 1995 to British Steel PLC, and then again in 1999 to Corus PLC as a result of the merger with Koninklijke Hoogovens.
 It is now owned by Tata Steel.

 National Metals Technology Centre (NAMTEC) and Swinden House Conference Centre 2005-2011

 In 2005 NAMTEC moved into Swinden House.
 Currently managing membership for the Special Metals Forum (SMF) and Titanium Information Group (TIG).
 NAMTEC also provides project management and technical consultancy for Advanced Engineering and Material companies.
 It also co-ordinates AEM Futures.

 Swinden House now offers meeting rooms and conference facilities.
-The actual house is set in quiet and pleasant grounds within easy access of the M1 and M18, close to Rotherham Town Centre and Sheffield, making it a perfect venue for local, regional and national meetings.
+The actual house is set within grounds near the M1 and M18, close to Rotherham Town Centre and Sheffield, making it a venue for local, regional and national meetings.
 Swinden House has 9 meeting rooms available which hold between 2-80 delegates.
-The most popular room is the 24-seater Micklethwait room.